Calder\'{o}n-Zygmund estimates for double phase problems with matrix weights: Introduction

+This work provides the first comprehensive regularity theory for double phase problems with general matrix weights, bridging the gap between classical double phase problems and anisotropic models induced by variable matrices.
+The two ingredients - the fractional $\mathcal{A}_{p,s}$ and the $\log$-BMO smallness of $\M$ - prevent the Lavrentiev gap and recover the classical results as the limit $\M\to {\rm I}_n$.

-The paper is organized as follows.
-Section \ref{sec2} briefly reviews the properties on weights and provides our main result.
-In Section \ref{sec3} we deal with the absence of Lavrentiev phenomenon and distributional solutions.
-Section \ref{sec4} is concerned with the regularity of reference problems related to the matrix weight.
-We finally provide in Section \ref{sec5} the proof of the main result, Theorem \ref{thm}.
+Our paper is organized as follows.
+Section \ref{sec2} recalls weighted background (including $\mathcal{A}_{p,s}$) and states the main result.
+Section \ref{sec3} treats the absence of the Lavrentiev phenomenon in the matrix-weighted setting and specifies admissible solutions.
+Section \ref{sec4} develops higher integrability for the reference problems (with frozen $a_0$ and frozen $(\M)_B^{\log}$).
+Section \ref{sec5} proves the main theorem by combining the comparison estimates with a covering/level-set iteration.

+We close this introduction by noting that the analysis presented here naturally suggests several important directions for future research, including the extension of this matrix-weighted theory to the more general Musielak-Orlicz setting and the investigation of the boundary regularity.